SocialParasite/BookOrganizer2/README.md

 # BookOrganizer 2
 Book Organizer 2 - Moved to .NET5 and started from scratch.
-Progress probably will be slow.

 ## Persistence
 SQL Server (EF Core).